The ABCDEFG of Little Strings: Introduction

-A first result of our paper is the extension of the above correspondence to all simple Lie algebras $\fg$.
-For definiteness, we fix the Riemann surface $\cC$ to be the cylinder.
-Non simply-laced theories arise in type IIB string theory from a non-trivial fibration of the surface $X$ over $\mathbb{C}^2\times \cC$.
-Then, the little string compactified on $\cC$, with D5 brane at points on it, is described by a 5d quiver gauge theory of shape the Dynkin diagram of $\fg$, with unitary gauge groups and $\cN=1$ supersymmetry; its partition function was computed recently in \cite{Kimura:2017hez}.
-We show that this partition function becomes a conformal block of $q$-deformed $\fg$-type Toda, with insertion of certain vertex operators.
-The vertex operators are labeled by a collection of coweights of $\fg$, or equivalently, of weights taken in the Langlands dual algebra $^L\fg$, and obeying certain constraints that we specify explicitly.\\
+For definiteness, let us fix the Riemann surface $\cC$ to be an infinite cylinder, and let $\fg$ be a simple Lie algebra.
+When $\fg$ is simply-laced, the little string compactified on $\cC$, with D5 branes at points on it, is described at low energies by a 5d $\cN=1$ quiver gauge theory of shape the Dynkin diagram of $A$, $D$, or $E$.
+When $\fg$ is non simply-laced, making sense of the low energy theory as a gauge theory is a delicate affair.
+We will show that it is rather natural to label it as a non simply-laced quiver, of shape the Dynkin diagram of $B$, $C$, $F$ or $G$, obtained by folding an $A$, $D$, or $E$ quiver.
+It turns out that one can still formally define the Coulomb branch of the non simply-laced theory, and even count instantons in this setup; see also the recent work \cite{Kimura:2017hez}.
+Then, we are able to show that the partition function of a $\fg$-type quiver is a conformal block of $\fg$-type deformed Toda, with insertion of certain vertex operators.
+The vertex operators are labeled by a collection of coweights of $\fg$, or equivalently, of weights taken in the Langlands dual algebra $^L\fg$, obeying certain constraints that we specify explicitly.\\

-More precisely, the above correspondence is in fact a triality: to see this, one considers D3 branes that are points on the cylinder $\cC$, and which wrap compact 2-cycles in $X$.
-The theory on these branes is a 3d quiver gauge theory, also of shape the Dynkin diagram of $\fg$, with $\cN=2$ supersymmetry.
-We show that the partition function of the 3d gauge theory is equal to the 5d partition function, when the 5d Coulomb moduli are integer-valued.
-This gives a version of gauge/vortex duality when $\fg$ is non simply-laced.
-The triality follows because the 3d theory's partition function, written as an integral over Coulomb moduli, is the same as a $q$-deformed Toda conformal block, where the number of D3 branes becomes the number of screening charges in Toda.\\
+The above correspondence is in fact a triality: to see this, one needs to turn on vortex flux in the 5d theory, and realize that there exists an effective description of the theory on the vortices.
+In the little string picture, the vortices are realized as additional D3 branes that are points on the cylinder $\cC$, and which wrap compact 2-cycles in $X$.
+At low energies, the theory on these branes is a 3d $\cN=2$ quiver theory, again of shape the Dynkin diagram of $\fg$.

+We show that the partition function of the 3d theory is equal to the partition function of the 5d theory, when the 5d Coulomb moduli are frozen to masses, with some amount of vortex flux turned on.
+In particular, this gives a version of gauge/vortex duality when $\fg$ is non simply-laced.
+The triality follows because the 3d theory's partition function, written as an integral over its Coulomb moduli, is manifestly a conformal block in deformed Toda, where the number of D3 branes becomes the number of screening charges.\\